 Anyone, students, researchers or academic and administrative staff of Sciences Po can join it.

-Understanding key concepts
+understand key concepts

-Data processing at Sciences Po has to comply with the French and European legal framework for data protection (especially the General Data Protection Regulation, named “GDPR”).
+The data processing at Sciences Po has to comply with the French and European legal framework for data protection (especially the General Data Protection Regulation, named “GDPR”).
 It aims to strengthen people's rights and empower data actors.

-You are involved because of two reasons:
+You are involved because of three reasons:

-- Your data is processed by Sciences Po and its partners who run or contribute to your studies and student life,
+- Your data is processed by Sciences Po and its partners who run or contribute to your studies and student life;

 Personal data is any information that directly identifies (name, surname, email address, etc.) or indirectly (phone number, IP address, etc.) a person.